openresty/sregex/README.markdown

 Name
 ====

-libsregex - A non-backtracking regex engine library for large data streams
+libsregex - A non-backtracking NFA/DFA-based regex engine library for matching on large data streams

 Table of Contents
 =================